subsetOfInsanity/subsetOfInsanity.github.io/README.md

 Includes all named public parks.

 ## Features on deck:
-1. Extend to all locations using dynamic fetching of OSM data.
+1. [DONE]Extend to all locations using dynamic fetching of OSM data.
+1. Add loading notification for user while fetching and unioning data.
 1. Parks layer. - Need to filter to useful parks.
 Public, above a certain size?
 1. Showing details of things counted for circles
 1. Re-center by location, url, etc.